EvobyteDigitalBiology/readstore/docs/readme.md

 ## Installation

+**NOTE** Check the [Installation Guide](installation.md) for more information and common sources of errors or contact support@evo-byte.com in case of technical problems.
+We will certainly find a solution.

 ### 1. Install the ReadStore Basic Server

-You need Python version 3.10 or higher to install ReadStore
+You need **Python version 3.10 or higher** to install ReadStore.

+You can perform the install in a conda or venv virtual environment to simplify package management.
+This is recommended to avoid potential conflicts in the required Python dependencies.

+Here is an example how to setup a virtual environment using the venv module:

+`python -m venv .venv`

+`source .venv/bin/activate`

+This provides you with a clean virtual environment avoiding potential issues with resolving Python dependencies.

+Next install the ReadStore Basic server.

 `pip3 install readstore-basic`

-You can perform the install in a conda or venv virtual environment to simplify package management.

 A local install is also possible